 - Commuting by metro or rail may become expensive.

 In an effort to make it easier to understand the proposed GST regime in India, we have compiled 7 articles that can make it easier for a layman to understand the GST regime and its effects.
 Read the following to know more.

 A taxable person under GST are persons who must have GST registration and are required to comply with all GST regulations.

 Click here to know more about taxable persons under GST.

 Under GST, both the Central and State Governments simultaneously levy taxes.
 The levy of IGST or CGST and SGGST would depend on the type of transaction, i.e., inter-state or intra-state.
 Know more about IGST, SGST, and CGST.

 Find GST Rate

-Find GST rate along with HSN or SAC Code for thousands of good and services under GST.
+Click here to find the GST rate along with HSN or SAC Code for thousands of goods and services under GST.